When a Swimming Pool Becomes Your Best Medicine

 A swimming pool in your home gives you immediate access to many ways to keep in shape, invite people to have a great time or create memories.
 It can also increase the value of your property.
 And you may know the benefits of having a hot tub to release stress after a hard day’s work.

 When it comes to medical treatments, there is also good news.
-Many medical experts have proved and agreed that adapted swimming is a sport that people with physical or neurological disabilities can perform.
+Many medical experts have proved that adapted swimming is a sport that people with physical or neurological disabilities can perform.

 Swimming Can Help Neurological & Physical Disabilities

 The aquatic environment has psychological benefits including re-developing social skills, and even how to set and reach goals.
 On the physical side, it can help muscular development and mobility, since the water allows movements where, on dry land, can be very difficult.
 Let’s not forget that with any exercise, it will help to strengthen, relax and tone the body.

 The key factor for water therapy is water temperature.
 In most cases, pools that are used for physical therapy typically have warmer water.
 Using water ranging between 83 º F and 88 º F, helps to relax muscles and make stretching exercises easier.